buntagonalprism/trapa-infrastructure/Readme.md

 6. Update pipeline to deploy environment
     1. Modify `.github/workflows/deploy_all_environments.yaml` to include a step to deploy the environment using the service account key created in step 3.

+### Deployment Failures
+A lot of operations in google cloud are "eventually consistent".
+This includes enabling API services, and creating service accounts.
+As a result of this eventual consistency, terraform may receive a success result to these operations and then start trying to create dependent resources.
+If the change is not fully propagated then errors will occur when creating the dependent resources.

+These errors can be resolved by re-running the terraform deployment after giving a few minutes for the change to propagate.
+The job may need to be re-run multiple times when first deploying an environment, since each resource that fails to deploy can halt the overall deployment job.

 ## To Do
 - Migrate to Workflow Identity Federation for authenticating Github Actions instead of using a service account key